jendrikseipp/vulture/README.txt

 vulture - Find dead code
 ========================

-vulture finds unused classes, functions and variables in your code.
+Vulture finds unused classes, functions and variables in your code.
 This helps you cleanup and find errors in your programs.
 If you run it on both your library and test suite you can find untested code.

-Due to Python's dynamic nature it is impossible to find all dead code for a static code analyzer like vulture, because it ignores scopes and scans only token names.
-Additionally, some dynamic items that are not explicitly called in the code may be incorrectly reported as dead code.
+Due to Python's dynamic nature, static code analyzers like vulture are likely to miss some dead code.
+Also, code that is only called implicitly may be reported as unused.
+Nonetheless, vulture can be a very helpful tool for achieving high code quality.

 Features
 --------

-* Fast: Uses static code analysis
+* fast: uses static code analysis
-* Lightweight: Only one module
+* lightweight: only one module
-* Tested: Comes with a test suite and tests itself
+* tested: tests itself and has 100% test coverage
-* Complements *pyflakes* and has the same output syntax
+* complements *pyflakes* and has the same output syntax
-* Supports Python 2.6, 2.7 and 3.x
+* supports Python 2.6, 2.7 and 3.x

 Installation